o-RDS/o-rds-website/src/content/docs/getting-started/Overview.md

 ## Demoing o-RDS

 o-RDS is stored on Github [here](https://github.com/o-RDS).
 The organization page contains two repositories, the client and the proxy server.
-The client is the frontend of the application and proxy server acts as the backend providing authentication and security for the client. o-RDS can be demoed at [o-RDS.com](https://o-rds.com/register).
-To demo the product register for an account and then log in.
-From there you can explore the software as much as you need.
+The client is the frontend of the application and proxy server acts as the backend providing authentication and security for the client. o-RDS can be demoed at [o-RDS.com](https://o-rds.com/admin/register).
+To demo the product, register for an account and then log in; from there, you can explore the software as much as you need.